alpyen/Overgrowth-Scripting-Helper/README.md

 - **AsDocs2XML (Database generator and Calltip-Parser)**
   - (Maybe) Add Description to Calltips?
   - (Maybe) Add variables to calltips?
+  - Add additional parameter information to CalltipsDescription.xml which can be added after parsing the asdocs?
+Some information is available on the Overgrowth wiki.
+  - Add AngelScript standard library calltips

+- **Notepad++**
+  - Wrong calltips gets displayed if function names have a plural.
+    - DebugDrawLine(a, b, c)
+    - DebugDrawLines(a)
+    - If you type the first command and erase it all and write the second then the calltip for the first one still gets shown.
+However this does not happen when you directly use the second function.

 ### Testing needed:
 - Does the "auto" declaration for variables work in Overgrowth?
 Change UDL accordingly.